Topology-aware Generalization of Decentralized SGD: Conclusion

 \section{Conclusion}

-In this paper, we analyze the algorithmic stability and generalizability of decentralized stochastic gradient descent (D-SGD).
-We prove that the consensus model learned by D-SGD is $\mathcal{O}{(m/N\unaryplus1/m\unaryplus\lambda^2)}$-stable, where $N$ is the total sample size of the whole system, $m$ is the worker number, and $1-\lambda$ is the spectral gap of the communication topology.
-Based on this stability result, we obtain an $\mathcal{O}{(1/N+{({(m^{-1}\lambda^2)}^{\frac{\alpha}{2}}+m^{-\alpha})}/{N^{1-\frac{\alpha}{2}}})}$ in-average generalization bound, characterizing the gap between the training performance and the test performance.
-Our error bounds are non-vacuous, even when the worker number is sufficiently large, or the communication graph is sufficiently sparse.
-According to our theory, we can conclude: (1) the generalizability of D-SGD is positively correlated with the spectral gap of the underlying topology; (2) the generalizability of D-SGD decreases when the worker number increases.
-These theoretical findings are empirically justified by the experiments of VGG-11 and ResNet-18 on CIFAR-10, CIFAR-100, and Tiny ImageNet.
-The theory can also explain why consensus control at the beginning of training can promote the generalizability of D-SGD.
-To our best knowledge, this is the first study on the topology-aware generalizations of vanilla D-SGD.
+In this paper, we theoretically analyze the algorithmic stability and generalizability of decentralized stochastic gradient descent (D-SGD).
+We prove that the consensus model learned by D-SGD is $\mathcal{O}{(N^{-1} + m^{-1} +\lambda^2)}$-stable, where $N$ is the total sample size on each worker, $m$ is the worker number, and $1-\lambda$ is the spectral gap of the communication topology.
+Based on this stability result, we obtain an $\mathcal{O}{(N^{-(1+\alpha)/2}+ m^{-(1+\alpha)/2}+\lambda^{1+\alpha} + \phi_\scal)}$ in-average generalization bound, characterizing the gap between the training performance and the test performance.
+Our error bounds are non-vacuous, even when the worker number is sufficiently large, or the communication topology is sufficiently sparse.
+According to our theory, we can conclude: (1) the generalizability of D-SGD is positively correlated with the spectral gap of the underlying communication topology; (2) the generalizability of D-SGD decreases when the worker number increases.
+These theoretical findings are then empirically justified by the experiments of VGG-11 and ResNet-18 on CIFAR-10, CIFAR-100, and Tiny ImageNet.
+The theory can also explain why consensus control at the beginning of training is able to promote the generalizability of D-SGD.